InnovationDesignConsortium/revit_standards_addin/README.md

 Additional description may be available in the Sample Rules File.

 ### Parameter Rules
 Parameter Rules are more varied and can be subdivided into nine sub-types which have various requirements.
 All of these rules have a Rule Name, a User Message, a Parameter Name, and a Categories or Element Classes list.
 Each sub-type requires slightly different, additional information about how to execute the desired behavior.
+The optional "When Run" property also applies here.

 Unless otherwise noted, the parameter must be an Instance Parameter.